<%@ Language=JavaScript %> G0ISW HF/VHF/UHF Station

 Amateur Radio Weblog by Philip G0ISW

-I also operate from home with AX-25 Packet digipeating across Europe on 145.825 MHz FM through Low Earth orbiting satellites or the International Space Station (ISS)
+I have also operated from home with AX-25 Packet digipeating across Europe on 145.825 MHz FM through Low Earth orbiting satellites or the International Space Station (ISS)

 G0ISW HF / VHF/ UHF Radio shack